listeven989/email.dev/README.md

 - you can host this anywhere you'd like (the production version uses render.com)
 - link click tracking, every link in an email is tracked and you can see which links are clicked by recipients
 - email open tracking
-- full support for html emails, no formatting or other issues
+- full support for html emails
+- full support for text emails

 ## Upcoming features